Stock Market Bears Reward Patience

 Bondholders are not the only ones who get hurt.
 Those companies looking to avoid dreaded downgrades scramble to shore up their balance sheets by slashing dividends, selling assets and suspending stock buyback programs.
 Those corporations that receive downgrades?
 Higher borrowing costs mean that there won't be money for buybacks or dividends at all.

-According to a recent article in the Wall Street Journal, corporate share buybacks added a net of $4 trillion to the U.S stock market since the start of 2009.
+According to a recent article in the Wall Street Journal, corporate share buybacks added a net of $4 trillion to the U.S. stock market since the start of 2009.
 Contributions from elsewhere?
 They net out to zero.

 What that means is, since the end of the Great Recession, the only net buyers of stock were corporations.
 They borrowed in the debt markets to pump up their stock prices.